Barthold Rudolf Hast: Pharmacies and hospital

 When Hast began his service, Ostrobothnia lacked both a hospital and adequate access to medicine.
 He took over his late father's pharmacy in Vaasa and later established additional medicine shops in towns such as Oulu, Nykarleby, Kokkola, and Raahe.
 Formal pharmacies were eventually established in Oulu in 1762 and in Kokkola in 1781.

 Hast’s responsibilities extended across all of Ostrobothnia, a vast and sparsely populated region with poor infrastructure and long travel distances.
 Until 1774, when a second physician was appointed in Oulu, he was solely responsible for providing medical care throughout the entire province.
 Although surgery was typically performed by barber-surgeons, Hast was a skilled surgeon in his own right, having learned the craft from his father.
 Known for his conscientious service, he regularly traveled across the province, as required by the 1744 and 1766 provincial physician instructions.
 His work was supported by barber-surgeons and apprentices, who assisted with both surgical duties and the distribution of medicines.

 In 1764, Rudolf Hast applied for the professorship in medicine at the Royal Academy of Turku but was not selected.
 In 1768, he helped establish a hospital in Vaasa, the second of its kind in Finland after the one in Turku (established in 1759), and served as its physician until 1777.
-The hospital started with only two beds in rented premises, but moved to its own building in 1769, where the number of beds increased to 3050.

 Hast also promoted public health through the introduction of mineral spas in Vaasa and Oulu in the 1750s and 1760s.
 He also contributed to veterinary public health.
 A pamphlet on combating cattle plague was published in 1786, two years after his death.